 Please carefully review my fees and insurance limitations below prior to scheduling an appointment.
 Of course, feel free to call me with any questions.

-Click here to review my office policies or submit an intake form.
+Click here to review my office policies.

 Accessibility: The office is wheelchair-accessible, located on the third floor of a building with an elevator.

 Initial Consultation: If you would like to speak by phone prior to our first meeting, I offer a free 15-20 minute phone consultation upon request.

 Standard fee per Ketamine-Assisted Psychotherapy (KAP) hour: $120-225 (sliding scale)

 Outside of KAP, I reserve my sliding scale fees for current clients undergoing financial hardship.